COVID-19 Pandemic Protection Plan

 Persons particularly at risk may attend the premises only by strictly observing the rules on distancing and hygiene or, where appropriate, by taking the additional specific protective measures provided for.
 The same behavior must be adopted by those who come into contact with persons at particular risk on the premises.

 Travel and return from high-risk countries or regions

 Students should always advise their faculty leader and the Steger Center of their travel plans and destinations.
 It is recommended that individuals research the entry rules for their destination country, as well as any changes in regulations before re-entry.

-It is essential to remember that anyone who develops flu-like symptoms (fever above 37,5° C or a feeling of fever, mostly dry cough, sore throat, shortness of breath or breathing problems, muscle aches, sudden loss of smell and/or taste) should limit contact with other people and contact by phone their family doctor (staff) or inform the Steger Center and the faculty supervisor.
+It is essential to remember that anyone who develops flu-like symptoms (fever above 37.5° C or a feeling of fever, mostly dry cough, sore throat, shortness of breath or breathing problems, muscle aches, sudden loss of smell and/or taste) should limit contact with other people, wear a mask, and contact by phone their family doctor (staff) or inform the SLC and the faculty supervisor.

-2. Procedure to be followed in case of potential contagion
+Procedure to be followed in the case of potential contagion

-In the event that a faculty member, staff member, or student tests positive for COVID-19, that person must follow the indications below and ensure the prompt flow of information.
+In the event that a faculty member, staff member, or student tests positive for COVID-19, they must follow the indications below and ensure the prompt flow of information.

 Isolation protocols in the event of a positive test